thunder-dft/thunder-ase/README.md

 #### Basic Parameters of FIREBALL

 * `qstate` : The charge state of the system.
 Default is 0.
+Positive values mean add extra electrons, negatives mean remove electrons.
 * `efermi_t`: Smearing temperature at Fermi level.
 Default is 100.0, which is about 0.0086 eV.
 For metal system, larger value is recommended.
 * `max_scf_iterations_set`: Scf steps maximum.
 Default is 50.
 * `scf_tolerance_set`: Scf tolerance of charge.
 Default is 1.0E-6.
 Smaller value is recommended for higher precision, e.g. 1.0E-8.